Menu

 Why study Health Studies?

-The Health Studies course will give you a great starting point for entry into a health care career such as nursing, midwifery, childcare, education, or paramedic to name a few.
-Each student in the department has the opportunity to complete work experience in a care setting.
-Even if you are not planning on going into a health care career, the skills you will gain are vital in many professions.
+The Health Studies course will give you a great starting point for entry into a health care career such as nursing, midwifery, childcare, education or paramedic to name a few.
+Each student in the department has the opportunity to complete work experience in a care setting gaining vital life skills.

 What will I study?